FormantIO/toolkit/examples/ros-service-call-adapter/readme.md

 To do this, simply add the command `ros.services.update-services` to Formant.
 Issuing this Command will cause the adapter to send back all currently active services to the stream `ros.services.json`.

+## Trouble Shooting

+You may attempt to run the service call adapter and notice that one of the service's that is running on your machine is not showing up on the stream `ros.services.json`.
+The most common reason that this occurs is that the `export CATKIN_WS=<catkin_ws dir>` is not located in `/var/lib/formant/.bashrc`.
+You can check by running `cat /var/lib/formant/.bashrc` and checking if the `export CATKIN_WS=<catkin_ws dir>` is located in the file.
+If not, then simply add a new line in the bashrc file, and replace `<catkin_ws dir>` with the directory of your machines catkin workspace such that `setup.bash` may be found at
+`<catkin_ws dir>/devel/setup.bash`.